out4b/cdif/README.md

 Since this model contains an abstract action call interface with arbitrary arguments definition, it would be flexible to support any kind of device API interface.
 By utilizing this common device model, CDIF design hopes to provide a web based common API interface for IoT devices.

-Unlike UPnP's device model which presents services as URLs and requires another service discovery step to resolve the full service models, CDIF's common device model tries to integrate all discovered services (by underlying network stack) together to present the full capabilities of a device.
-And CDIF won't expose any "service discovery" framework API interface, hoping to simplify client design.
+Original UPnP's device model would present services as URLs and requires additional service discovery step to resolve the full service models.
+Unlike this, CDIF's common device model tries to represent all services together under the device object to present the full capabilities of a device.
+And the service discovery process for each protocol, if exists, is assumed to be conducted by the underlying stack.
+CDIF won't expose any "service discovery" framework API interface, hoping to simplify client design, and also to be better compatible with protocols have no clear service discovery concept, such as Z-Wave.
 In addition, the service, arguments, state variables definitions in CDIF's common device model are indexed by their keys for easier addressing.

-But still, due to the design of underlying network protocols such as Z-Wave, framework could take hours and progressively update this model to reflect new capabilities reported by the device.
-In this case, to uncover new device capabilities, client may need to refresh this model by invoking ```get-spec``` RESTful API interface at different times. please refer to [cdif-openzwave](https://github.com/out4b/cdif-openzwave) for more information on this.
+But still, due to the design of underlying network protocols such as Z-Wave, it could take hours for the device to report its full capabilities.
+In this case, framework would progressively update device models to reflect any new capabilities reported by the device.
+To uncover these new device capabilities, client may need to refresh device's model by invoking ```get-spec``` RESTful API interface at different times. please refer to [cdif-openzwave](https://github.com/out4b/cdif-openzwave) for more information on this.

 Features
 --------